AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 - NMEA2000 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000))
 - NMEA2000_esp32 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000_esp32))

 With this solution, you will get directly all NMEA2000 PGNs in the SignalK server.
-You only have to define a new data source within the server.
+You have to define a new data connection within the server.

 ![source](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/SignalK-Actisense.png)